lavy28p/clothing-bin/README.md

 # Post-MVP

 1. Add more CSS styling
+2. Search and sort on products page
-2. On signup page, add functionality to confirm password
+3. On signup page, add functionality to confirm password

 ## Project Schedule
 |  Day  | Deliverable | Status |